 How Many Calories is it Packing?

 Calorie counting isn’t the best way to measure food quality, but it is an important consideration when figuring out how to choose a protein bar.
 A healthy bar should work as a supplement, providing you with nutrients you might need if you miss a meal or don’t have the time to prepare something wholesome.
 As a general rule, stick with protein bars that do not exceed 400 calories.
 More importantly, in the protein to calorie ratio, the former needs to be higher.
 For instance, a 200-calorie protein bar with 10 grams of protein is a healthier choice as compared to a 400-calorie protein bar with 15 grams of protein.

 Does it Pack Enough Protein?

 Finally, check for the protein content overall.
 Whether you’re using protein bars to supplement your intake of the essential nutrients or as a meal replacement, any protein bar worth its name should contain 10 grams or more protein.
 In terms of listing on the label, protein should appear first.
+This is the most basic rule for anyone who wants to know how to select a protein bar.
 This could include protein sources like whey isolate, egg protein, soy crisps, and so on.
 To get more for your buck, also consider the type of protein source .
 Whey, pea, casein, and egg protein are all high-quality sources, while soy crisps are a cheaper and a low-quality source.

 Looking at the sugar, protein, and calorie content will help you make an informed decision.
 However, aside from the points mentioned above, you can also find other giveaways in a protein bar label.
 It may not be as precise, but simply looking at the list of ingredients should give you your first clue.
 If the protein bar contains just 6 to 10 ingredients, most of which you recognize as whole foods, it’s probably healthy.